Ensign Ro

 by example would do her a lot of credit.)

-Bottom line is that this is one of the fifth season's stand-out
+This is without doubt one of the fifth season's stand-out episodes.

-episodes.
-Not surprising, as it helped spawn another successful
+Not surprising, as it helped spawn another successful 7-year series.

 |